ISSA Nutritionist Study Guide

 We break down the skeletal system into the axial and appendicular skeleton.

-The appendicular skeleton is made up of 126 bones, and it includes the bones of the appendages attaching to the axial skeleton.
+The appendicular skeleton is made up of 126 bones, and it includes the bones of the appendages attached to the axial skeleton.

 Nervous system

-The CNS and PNS provide all of the sensory and motor neurons that are needed for the transmission of electric signals throughout the body and then translated to movement.
+The CNS and PNS provide all the sensory and motor neurons needed to transmit electric signals throughout the body and translate them into movement.

-The motor neurons in the PNS are broken down to the somatic nervous system and the autonomic nervous system.
+The motor neurons in the PNS are broken down into the somatic and autonomic nervous systems.

-The somatic nervous system works to serve the skeletal muscle, and the autonomic nervous system works to serve the involuntary things in the body.
+The somatic nervous system serves the skeletal muscle, and the autonomic nervous system serves the involuntary things in the body.

 Circulatory system

-This system circulates blood through the vascular system around the body and is made up of the heart, arteries, veins, capillaries, and blood.
+This system circulates blood through the body’s vascular system and comprises the heart, arteries, veins, capillaries, and blood.

 This system is considered to be a closed system, as the fluid stays within the organ system.

-The circulatory system is very important for the transport of nutrients from the digestive system to the tissues of the body, and also for clearance of waste from physical activity like when we are exercising.
+The circulatory system is very important for transporting nutrients from the digestive system to the body’s tissues and for the clearance of waste from physical activity, like when exercising.

 The arteries work to carry blood away from the heart.